CANADA FX DEBT-C$ hits 2-mth high on commodity backdrop

 Canadian bond prices were a touch higher across the curve, mirroring a move by the bigger U.S. Treasury market, as some upbeat U.S. banking news left dealers with little interest in more secure assets like government debt.

-After the markets closed on Monday, Goldman Sachs (GS.N: Quote) delivered a higher-than-expected first-quarter profit, seen by some experts as evidence it managed to sidestep the worst of the financial crisis.
+After the markets closed on Monday, Goldman Sachs (GS.N) delivered a higher-than-expected first-quarter profit, seen by some experts as evidence it managed to sidestep the worst of the financial crisis.
 [ID:nN13387020]

 The two-year bond was up 1 Canadian cent at C$100.31 to yield 1.102 percent, while the 10-year bond rose 12 Canadian cents to C$107.17 to yield 2.925 percent.